fedeantuna/clean-solution-template/README.md

 Then run `dotnet new -i CleanSolutionTemplate` to install the template.

 At this moment, the supported way to create a solution using this template is from the command line.
-Using the template from an IDE (like Visual Studio or Rider) is not supported.
+Using the template from an IDE (like Visual Studio or Rider) is not supported (you can do it but the structure will be messed up).
 To create a solution using this template simply run `dotnet new cst -n <SolutionName>`

-Don't forget to change this README accordingly to your project and to review the LICENSE.
+Don't forget to change this README and LICENSE accordingly to your project's needs.

 ## Running PostgresSQL locally

+The easiest and simplest way to run a local DB is using Docker.

+Run `docker run --name cst-postgres -e POSTGRES_PASSWORD=password -p 5432:5432 -d postgres:15.3-alpine3.18`.

-The easiest and simplest way to run a local DB is using Docker, the connection string for the PostgresSQL DB in the `appsettings.Development.json` will allow you to connect to the container that gets created by running `docker run --name cst-postgres -e POSTGRES_PASSWORD=password -p 5432:5432 -d postgres:15.3-alpine3.18`
+The connection string for the PostgresSQL DB in the `appsettings.Development.json` will allow you to connect to the container that got created.

 ## Static Analysis and Online Coverage Report